akeneo/pim-helpcenter/content/updates/connectivity/2-Enhanced-connection-monitoring.md

 For each of your connections, a new `Monitoring` page now lists the last integration errors that may have occurred.

-From this page, you can now easily track and fix any error on product creation, update, or deletion for each of your connections.
+From this page, you can now easily track and fix any data error on product creation, update, or deletion for each of your connections.

 ![Connection monitoring page](../img/new-connection-monitoring-page.png)